You can find a free tutorial showing you how to make a traveler’s notebook cover here on my website.

 The trimmed page should measure 11″ wide by 8″ high.

-If you printed the pages with the cutting marks, trim along the dashed line at the top and bottom of each page.
+If the pages have cutting marks, trim along the dashed line at the top and bottom of each page.

-If you printed the pages without cutting marks, trim 1/4″ from the top and bottom of each page.
+If the pages have no cutting marks, trim 1/4″ from the top and bottom of each page.

 Using a creasing tool, make a crease down the center of the cover and the pages so that when folded the cover measures 4-1/4″ wide x 8″ high, and the pages measure 5-1/2″ wide by 8″ high.